dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 - [Exploding Gradients](https://developers.google.com/machine-learning/crash-course/training-neural-networks/best-practices#exploding-gradients) - If the weights in a network are very large, then the gradients for the lower layers involve products of many large terms.
 In this case you can have exploding gradients: gradients that get too large to converge.
 Batch normalization can help prevent exploding gradients, as can lowering the learning rate.
 - [Dead ReLU Units](https://developers.google.com/machine-learning/crash-course/training-neural-networks/best-practices#dead-relu-units) - Once the weighted sum for a ReLU unit falls below 0, the ReLU unit can get stuck.
 It outputs 0 activation, contributing nothing to the network’s output, and gradients can no longer flow through it during backpropagation.
 With a source of gradients cut off, the input to the ReLU may not ever change enough to bring the weighted sum back above 0..
 Lowering the learning rate can help keep ReLU units from dying. !!Leaky-Relu can help to address this, as can choice of optimiser eg. ADAM!!

+Common pitfalls in backpropagation and their solutions:
+- vanishing gradients -> use ReLu
+- exploding gradients -> use batch normalization
+- ReLu layers are dying -> lower learning rates

 ## AI Explanations
 - Explainable AI — what is this?
 When would you use this? w(https://cloud.google.com/explainable-ai) with tabular data, you can use Shapely or integrated ingredients for large feature spaces; with images, you can use integrated gradients for pixel-level explanations or XRAI for region-level explanations.